qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 MLed switches on/off the middle led, SLeds switches on/off the side leds.

 The keys marked with • require Shift to be activated, as a means of preventing accidents.
-The 'P' key in front is meant as a memory assist, it prints the letter.
+Shift is on (BASE) 'space' which also reduces accidents (combinations which are never pressed normally).
+The 'P' key in front is meant as a memory assist.

 - - -